SalvatoreITA/google-home-webradio/README.md

 <h3 style="text-align: center;">Lovelace Card Google Home WebRadio V 1.0</h3>

 4. Open the “gh_webradiocard lovelace” file, select the lines of code and copy them (Ctrl + C).
-5. Create a manual card & Paste the previously selected lines (Ctrl + V) and Save by clicking on "Save"
+5. Create a manual card & Paste the previously selected lines (Ctrl + V)
+6. Edit the Card according to the name of your entities
+7. Save by clicking on "Save"